observIQ/bindplane-op/docs/configuration.md

 bindplanectl profile use basic
 ```

-The a profile will be created at `~/.bindplane/profiles/basic.yaml`:
+A profile will be created at `~/.bindplane/profiles/basic.yaml`:

 ```yaml
 username: myuser